-If You Owe Interest or No Interest Is To Be Refunded To You
+If You Owe Interest (or No Interest Is To Be Refunded to You)

 Attach Form 8697 to your income tax return.
+Neither you nor any paid preparer is required to complete the Signature section of Form 8697.

-For taxpayers other than partnerships, include any interest due in the amount to be entered for total tax (after credits and other taxes) on your return (e.g., 1997 Form 1040, line 53; 1997 Form 1120, Schedule J, line 10, etc.).
+For taxpayers other than partnerships (that are not electing large partnerships), include any interest due in the amount to be entered for total tax (after credits and other taxes) on your return (e.g., 2002 Form 1040, line 61; 2002 Form 1120, Schedule J, line 11, etc.).
 Write on the dotted line to the left of the entry space "From Form 8697" and the amount of interest due.

-For partnerships, write "From Form 8697" and any interest due in the bottom margin of the tax return, and attach a check or money order for the full amount payable to "Internal Revenue Service" (not "IRS").
+For partnerships (other than electing large partnerships), write "From Form 8697" and any interest due in the bottom margin of the tax return and attach a check or money order for the full amount payable to "United States Treasury".
 Write the partnership's employer identification number (EIN), daytime phone number, and "Form 8697 Interest" on the check or money order.

-If Interest Is To Be Refunded To
+If Interest Is To Be Refunded to You